 Full-time teachers with fewer than 100 contract days: Full-time teachers who were reported to have fewer than 100 contract days, as this deviates from typical full-time contract expectations and suggests potential data inaccuracies.

-Full-time teachers with outlier salaries reported: Instances where full-time teachers were reported with salaries less than $32,732 for similar positions, as these are likely indicative of reporting errors or misclassification based on an analysis of school district contracts and Education Minnesota steps and lanes data.
-We also excluded any salaries more than $120,000, as all individuals reported greater than that threshold held an administrative license.
+Full-time teachers with outlier salaries reported: Instances where full-time teachers were reported with salaries less than $32,732 for similar positions, as these are likely indicative of reporting errors or misclassification based on an analysis of school district contracts and union steps and lanes data.

 By excluding these outliers, we aimed to ensure the accuracy and representativeness of these data, focusing on cases that aligned with common teacher employment patterns.